sebsoto/winc-tools/cluster_creator/README.md

 * azure blocks outgoing smtp to mail providers, so sending emails isnt possible unless a mail relay is setup

 * add destroying cluster job as well

-* get latest oc onto the server at provision stage